jkolezyn/cert_tree/README.md

 # cert_tree
-Simple script to view a couple of x509 certificates stored in a single PEM file as a tree.
-It also enables viewing expiry date and purging expired certificates.
+Simple script to view a chain of x509 certificates stored in a single PEM file as a tree.
+It also enables viewing expiry dates and purging expired certificates.

 Note: it builds the tree looking only at Subject and Issuer fields.
 It does NOT validate the certificate chain.